What is chronic pain?

 - Surgery.
 For example, spinal cord stimulation may be helpful.

-- Going to a pain management clinic.
+- Going to a pain management specialist.